caroluxurians/tattoo-web/README.md

-# react-ts-simple-template
+# tattoo web
-a personal create-react-app without eight billion dependencies, but with typescript
+a personal web for my tattoo art